Key takeaways

 Tracking revenue retention alongside customer retention can help you get the full picture.

 Two primary ways to track revenue retention are gross revenue retention (GRR) and net revenue retention (NRR).
-Let’s look at each.
+To fully grasp these concepts, let's delve into the comparison of 'Net Retention vs Gross Retention' and what each signifies for a business.

 What is gross revenue retention (GRR)?